Climate change: made possible by QBE

 Proudly supporting fossil fuels

 A significant part of QBE’s business model involves underwriting large energy projects including offshore oil rigs, gas pipelines and coal mines.
-The great irony here is that QBE claims to incorporate environmental risks in its approach to underwriting, while among the many fossil fuel projects it has underwritten, you’ll find projects like the BP Deepwater Horizon, Pemex, which also exploded in the Gulf of Mexico, and Ultracargo in Brazil.
+The great irony here is that QBE claims to incorporate environmental risks in its approach to underwriting.
+But among the many fossil fuel projects it has underwritten, you’ll find projects like the BP Deepwater Horizon, Pemex, which also exploded in the Gulf of Mexico, and Ultracargo in Brazil.

 On a good day, these projects are digging up more and more carbon that is putting the climate at risk.
 On a bad day, they’re a massive hazard for the environment and human life.